-ment strategies are connected by a line.
-The rightmost point for each architecture line is for p = 1, and the leftmost point is for p = 0.2.
-For the packed placement (p = 0), all the VMs of each of the tenants are packed under a single EB, thus no resolution request is exchanged between the EBs and no updates are pushed in SAL.
-Therefore, the result for p = 0 is omitted, since all the values are equal to 0.
+sent for the synthetic trace.
+For each type of architecture the results from various hybrid placement strategies are connected by a line.
+The rightmost point for each architecture line is for p=0, and the leftmost point is for p=0.8.
+For the packed placement (p=1), all the VMs of each of the tenants are packed under a single EB, thus no resolution request is exchanged between the EBs and no updates are pushed in SAL.
+Therefore, the result for p=1 is omitted, since all the values are equal to 0.
 The only exception is the Push architecture, in which the updates are still pushed between the EBs and the network load and table sizes are larger than 0.
-Also, for the Push architecture, all the values (including p = 0) are concentrated in the graph, since it is less affected by the placement strategy.
+Also, for the Push architecture, all the values (including p=1) are concentrated in the graph, since it is less affected by the placement strategy.